David Williams - Personal Profiles

 Project/mission at ESA

-My role at ESA is as one of three Instrument Operations Scientists for Solar Orbiter.
-Our job is to liaise between a) the teams building the scientific instruments, and b) the Science Operations Centre at ESAC which will organise how the mission is run to achieve its scientific aims.
+My role at ESA is as one of four Instrument Operations Scientists for Solar Orbiter.
+Our job is to liaise between a) the teams who operate the scientific instruments, and b) the Science Operations Centre at ESAC, which organises how the mission is run to achieve its scientific aims.

 I look after three of the ten payload instruments: STIX (X-ray spectral imager), Metis (a coronagraph working in visible and ultraviolet light) and SPICE (an Extreme-UV imaging spectrometer).
-My colleagues Anik De Groof and Andrew Walsh look after the remaining seven instruments in the mission's scientific payload.
+My colleagues Anik De Groof, Andrew Walsh and Pedro Osuna look after the remaining seven instruments in the mission's scientific payload.